echeran/smile-of-murugan/webbook/chapter06.md

 Objects

-philosophy (earth, water, fire, wind and sky), is divided into the five physiographic regions, the five major landscapes in which the drama of love takes place.
-Each one of these landscapes corresponds to a phase of love: the hills are a proper setting for the union of lovers; the forest corresponds to patient waiting; the seashore to long and anxious waiting; the pasture lands provide a setting for treatment of infidelity; and the wasteland for a long separation.
 The second major category is termed *karu,* lit. "things born" or "native"; this provides a framework in terms of concrete representations of the five major themes (phases of love, physiographic